dotnet/csharplang/proposals/collection-literals.md

 * The specification defines a [translation](#collection-literal-translation) of the literal to existing C# constructs.
 Similar to the [*query expression translation*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#11173-query-expression-translation), the literal is itself only legal if the translation would result in legal code.
 The purpose of this rule is to avoid having to repeat other rules of the language that are implied (for example, about convertibility of expressions when assigned to storage locations).

 * An implementation is not required to translate literals exactly as specified below.
-Any translation is legal as long as the same result is produced and there are no observable differences (outside of timing) in the production of the result.
+Any translation is legal if the same result is produced and there are no observable differences in the production of the result.

     * For example, an implementation could translate literals like `[1, 2, 3]` directly to a `new int[] { 1, 2, 3 }` expression that itself bakes the raw data into the assembly, eliding the need for `__index` or a sequence of instructions to assign each value.
 Importantly, this does mean if any step of the translation might cause an exception at runtime that the program state is still left in the state indicated by the translation.